 Tough blade and handle, and a survival kit attaches to the sheath

 |Best Small Survival Knife||Condor Woods Wise||Check Price||

 Available in either carbon or stainless steel, and the low price makes a backup affordable

-A knife is considered the number one tool piece of survival gear.
+The knife is the tool that’s most used in the survival classes I teach and is considered the number one tool piece of survival gear.
 There’s good logic for this, but it might not be what you first think.
 A knife is certainly a means of self defense, but more importantly it’s a tool that can help create more tools, which is what the best survival knives must do.
 Those tools we make will provide for our basic needs, and ultimately allow us to survive long enough to be rescued.

 - Best Budget Survival Knife: Morakniv Companion